 Granted, what I have written here is just a brief overview of the rules.
-Some games have few rules and take a lot more to explain.
+Some games have fewer rules but take a lot more to explain.
 To some, however, Modiphius’s Conan Adventures in an Age Undreamed Of looks like it has a lot of rules.
 It sort of does, but they fit together nicely like a new set of Legos, though.
 They don’t have rules just to have them either.

 At first, the rules may seem a little overwhelming.
 I still have the book ready for reference during the game and that is happening more now than it will in the future, already less than it did when I first started.
 The reason for this is because the system just makes sense.
 As you see how everything comes together, you start to know how the rules will most likely work and—in my experience—you will end up being right.